mrzac/ha-sci-icons/README.md

+# 🌈 ha-sci-icons
 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg)](https://github.com/hacs/integration)

-# ha-sci-icons
+# What is ha-sci-icons?

-Scientific and more icons for home assistant dashboard.
+The goal of `ha-sci-icons` is to provide Scientific and more icons for home assistant dashboard.

+## features

+- 😍 Scientific icons
+- 🚀 Tech icons
+- 🖌 Brand icons

 # Installation